MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/pkey-apo-swfallback-processingmodes.md

  All of the modes on the device must support software processing, so all modes that the device supports must be listed.

-Any connector modes in this list are assumed to have a corresponding SW APO that supports the same mode or set of modes (a single APO or multiple APOs can be used).
+Any connector modes in this list are assumed to have a corresponding SW APO that supports the same mode or set of modes.

 For more information about audio modes, see [Audio Signal Processing Modes](audio-signal-processing-modes.md).